NEW TO AEA

 12. What if there are no meetings near where I live?

 Many AEA members find attendance at open or closed meetings of Alcoholics Anonymous, whichever is appropriate, to be helpful to their recovery, especially in areas where there are no AEA meetings.
-AEA also hosts regular online web events, which enable members to carry the message to one another around the world.
+AEA also hosts weekly online meetings and a monthly online web event, which enable members to carry the message to one another around the world.
 This is particularly helpful to members who live in areas where they are a sole member or where there are very few members.
 We also have an extensive network of members willing to share their experience, strength and hope with you on the phone.

 13. How do I contact AEA?